Injections

 Ultrasound is only covered by OHIP for cases where a joint injection failed elsewhere.

-Hylarunic Acid (HA)
+Hyaluronic Acid (HA)

 Inside every joint is a naturally present fluid that contains HA.
 There is some evidence that supplementing our natural HA with an injection may provide symptom relief in patients with osteoarthritis (OA) and allow patients to return to their activities more quickly or defer or delay consideration of joint replacement surgery.
 There is also growing interest in the use of a different HA formulation specific to soft tissue tendon injuries.